David Nicolson

-Sir David Lancaster Nicolson, FCGI, FIMechE, FIProdE, FIMgt, FRSA (20 September 1922 – 19 July 1996) was a British business executive and politician who played a key role in setting up British Airways and served for five years in the European Parliament.
+Sir David Lancaster Nicolson (20 September 1922 – 19 July 1996) was a British business executive and politician who played a key role in setting up British Airways and served for five years in the European Parliament.
 He was also the chairman of British conglomerate, BTR plc.

 Training

 The son of a Canadian consulting engineer, Nicolson was born in London and educated at Haileybury but was forced to leave it when his father went blind and lost his income.
 Instead he won a scholarship to St Paul's School and went on from there to Imperial College London where he was elected a member of the Links Club.
 He was trained in engineering and was a Constructor Lieutenant in the Royal Corps of Naval Constructors during the Second World War (he served in the North Atlantic and during the invasion of Normandy, where he was mentioned in despatches for his work repairing damaged ships while under fire).
 Sir David Nicolson was a member of the Links Club of the City and Guilds College whilst at Imperial College.